 Nepalese community stalwarts, retro fine dining in a sixth form college, excellent Eritrean cuisine, and more

-Technically in Plumstead — which boasts the UK’s largest Nepalese community — D Namaste has become a local institution, and unsurprisingly so.
+Plumstead boasts the U.K.’s largest Nepalese community, and D Namaste has become a local institution — unsurprisingly so.
 A tiny café-style space leads to an upstairs with various dining rooms, including a space where guests sit on the floor to eat.
 Here, the menu is vast, but the steamed momos are an essential order, as are the crispy lamb ribs, and the mixed thukpa with its intense chicken broth and a mixture of grilled chicken, pork and mutton.

 Kailash Momo’s namesake is, unsurprisingly, the main draw at this family-run Tibetan restaurant.
 Of the versions served, the chilli pork or steamed mutton dumplings are amongst the best, but aren’t necessarily some of the area’s finest.
 Pork chura, on the other hand, a stew of pork belly “boiled with blue cheese,” benefits from the way that the astringent cheese cuts through some of the dish’s spiciness, ultimately complementing the deeply savoury flavours.
 A must-try.